 All these acres of vineyards, rolling hills, stunning vistas, and quiet roadways means the Healdsburg area offers gorgeous cycling routes.
-Ace It Bike Tours offers a Sustainable Cycling Wine Tour that includes two Healdsburg wineries; Getaway Adventures offers a Healdsburg Sip ‘N Cycle tour; or check our listings of all bike rentals and tours.
+Ace It Bike Tours offers a Healdsburg Wine Country Cycling tour; Getaway Adventures offers a Healdsburg Sip ‘N Cycle tour; or check our listings of all bike rentals and tours.

 Perhaps pampering indulgence is more your style.
 Spa Dulce offers hot stone aromatherapy massages, European facials, and seaweed body wraps; Elements on the Plaza blends ancient healing traditions with the latest advances in modern skin care research; or check our listings of all Healdsburg spas.

 If you want to sip a bit more wine before dinner, several of the tasting rooms on the Healdsburg plaza — like Banshee Wines or Thumbprint Cellars — are open until 6 or 7 p.m.
 And when you’re ready for dinner, the possibilities are deliciously diverse.